- Team Meetings

 - Make sure that you name files appropriately so that they can be easily found through a search.
 For example, instead of naming something "Schedule," it would be better and clearer to name it "Summer 2020 Class Schedule."

 - Avoid using Google Drive shortcuts unless absolutely necessary.
 It is almost always better to actually move the file or folder instead of creating a shortcut.
 Shortcuts are confusing because the actual file/folder is located somewhere else.
 They are also annoying to organize because they can only be deleted/moved by the shortcut owner.

 We understand that C4T is one of many things our busy high school volunteers do in their lives, and that taking a break or leaving the organization is sometimes needed.
 We don't want anyone getting overly stressed over C4T, so if you need to take some time off, please do so.

 What we do expect, however, is that you notify us beforehand so that we can plan accordingly.
-You can read more about our policy on this on the Bylaws GitBook.
+You can read more about our policy on this in the Bylaws.